epiphyt/impressum/README.md

 == Description ==

 _Impressum_ adds a full-fledged and easy to use imprint generator in your WordPress dashboard.
 Once setup, _Impressum_ takes care of your legal notices.
-Once legal requirements change, _Impressum_ will update your legal texts either on it's own or asks for your help if the changes can't be made automatically.
+Once legal requirements change, _Impressum_ will update your legal texts either on its own or asks for your help if the changes can't be made automatically.
 Your imprint is generated right within WordPress, so your personal information won't be sent to a third party server.

 == Installation ==